aevilla160/hpc_docs/docs/office_hour.md

 >Q:Running Lammps with Kokkos on Cluster?
 >
 >A:Available Modules on cluster:   Module - "lammps/20210310+kokkos+cuda " - lammps with Kokkos with GPU enbled.
->Module - "lammps/20210310+user-omp+kokkos"  - Only for CPU, not openmp only serial.
+>Module - "lammps/20210310+user-omp+kokkos"  - with kokkos and user-omp enabled.

 ### 12/2/2022